cathyjiao/independent-set-experiments/README.md

-# math441project
+# Indepent Set Problem Experiments

-Code for math 441 final project
+Experiments for exploring a variation of the independent set problem